Edward-Rodriguez/PokeAnalytics/ReadMe.md

 # Features

 - Retrieve data from an API
-- Scala Set to map values from dataset as keys
+- Concurrent/ Parallel implementation for faster results
-- Search for Pokemon by type Attack
+- Search for Pokemon by highest type Attack
 - Outputs results to mongo db
 ** MORE TO COME **
 <!-- - [ ] Aggregate and count (Reduce) all keys